 For further information on the recommended corridors go to Transport for NSW Corridor projects.

-The NSW Government is currently seeking the community’s feedback on a Discussion Paper on the proposed State Environmental Planning Policy to protect Western Sydney Corridors (Pdf, 6.73 MB).
+The NSW Government has sought the community’s feedback on a Discussion Paper on the proposed State Environmental Planning Policy to protect Western Sydney Corridors (Pdf, 6.73 MB).

 Visit the Privacy Statement at Transport for NSW website.